How to Plan for Sustainability

 Policy brief that discusses the benefits and challenges of CHW programs across the nation.

 Citation: Guttmacher Policy Review, Summer 2010, Volume 13, Number 3

 Sustainability Planning Guide for Healthy Communities

-Synthesis of science- and practice-based evidence designed to help coalitions, public health professionals, and other community stakeholders develop, implement, and evaluate a sustainability plan.
-The guide provides a process for sustaining policy strategies and related activities, introduces various approaches to sustainability, and demonstrated sustainability planning in action with real-life examples.
+A synthesis of science- and practice-based evidence designed to help coalitions, public health professionals, and other community stakeholders develop, implement, and evaluate a sustainability plan.
+Provides a process for sustaining policy strategies and related activities, introduces various approaches to sustainability, and demonstrated sustainability planning in action with real-life examples.

 Organization(s): Centers for Disease Control and Prevention